Philip Morris' search for a cigarette no more harmful than a cup of coffee

 Philip Morris is seeking FDA approval to market iQOS under two different standards.
 It has applied for approval as a device that reduces exposure to harmful substances.
 It has also applied on a second track with a higher bar – to get approval to market it as carrying reduced risk of tobacco-related disease.
 The first option, a special provision for companies that are unable to meet the threshold of reduced risk, comes with a restriction.
 Consumers cannot be “misled into believing” the product is less harmful than other tobacco products, FDA regulations say.

-If the FDA approves the application, that would raise the possibility of Philip Morris International’s former parent company and U.S. partner, Altria Group Inc (MO.N), capturing market share in a nation where overall cigarette sales plummeted more than 30 percent between 2005 and 2016.
+If the FDA approves the application, that would raise the possibility of Philip Morris International’s former parent company and U.S. partner, Altria Group Inc, capturing market share in a nation where overall cigarette sales plummeted more than 30 percent between 2005 and 2016.

 Kishor Lad, a clinical data manager at the company between 2012 and 2015, said to prove the product presents less risk of tobacco-related disease, the company would need to conduct large clinical trials over several years to show that people who used iQOS lived longer than people who smoked cigarettes.